This is the best summer zucchini recipe that you’ve never even heard of. I call these new dumplings “bikini zucchini gyoza”.

 Dipping Sauce

-- 5 tsp soy sauce or gluten-free alternative
+- 5 teaspoon soy sauce or gluten-free alternative

 - dried red chilis a few pinches